BlackJar72/Simulation-Game-Cameras/README.md

    allowing swapping between controllers with the press of a button.
 * An event converter, which converts my custom C# events into untity events for those who want to connect events in the editor.

+The intended setup involve the main camera ("player eye") being a child of the camera holder object to which the scripts are attached; this allows for camera orbiting and mouse-wheel zooming based on moving the camera relative to the camera holder.

 ## MIT License